Xandro01/MyProjects/README.md

 - **Agent Development**

 ## 👥 Collaboration
-Some of these projects were developed in collaboration with fellow students.
+Some of these projects were developed in collaboration with others students.

 ## 🎯 Purpose
 This repository is intended as an academic portfolio to present my background and skills through practical work carried out during my studies.